boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 Legends can be displayed as a dropdown menu when the legend position is set to "dropdown."
 When you hover over a chart, a legend icon appears.
 Clicking on this icon will bring up a legend dropdown.
 This feature allows you to toggle the visibility of the legend in the chart.

 This option will hide the legends in the chart area, resulting in increased chart space and enhanced visibility.

 The chart legend dropdown option can be used to simplify viewing complex charts with multiple data sources.
 For example, if you have a chart displaying sales data for the different years, you can use the legend dropdown to deselect all other years and focus only on a specific year.

 ![Legend item as dropdown](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/legend-as-dropdown.png)

 #### Legend Shape

-This allows you change the **shape** of the legend.
+This feature allows you to change the **shape** of the legend.

 ***Circle***

-This option allows you to change the shape of the legend in a `Circle.`
+This option allows you to change the shape of the legend to a `Circle.`

 ![Show Legend shape](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/legend-shape.png)

 ***Series Type***

-This option allows you to change the shape of the legend in `Series.`
+This option allows you to change the shape of the legend to `Series.`

 ![Show Legend shape Series](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/legendshape-series.png)

 #### Legend Title

-This allows you to add the legend title for the chart.
+This feature allows you to add the legend title for the chart.
 It will reflect with the `Show Legend.`

 ![Show Legend Title](/static/assets/visualizing-data/visualization-widgets/images/funnel-chart/legendtitle.png)

 #### Text Overflow

-This option allows you to customize legend text based on the 'Text Width' property value.
+This feature allows you to customize legend text based on the `Text Width` property value.

 **None**